MrPio/Antiyomacy/README.md

 ### Game controller file
 - `game.pl`
     - **play/3** : Plays the game.
-    - **has_won/3** : Checks if the player has won.
-A player wins if they own at least 80% of the terrain map hexes or there are no more enemy provinces.
     - **move/4** : Get one possible move. (❓non-deterministic❓)
     - **test/0** : Test various game predicates.